Two common varieties of hemorrhoids exist:

 - Rubber-band ligation provides significant improvement for patients who have second- and third-degree internal hemorrhoids.
 This is an outpatient procedure performed after placement of an anoscope.
-A specialized device grabs the hemorrhoid and places a rubber band tightly around it
+A specialized device grabs hemorrhoid and places a rubber band tightly around it.

 Though hemorrhoidal symptoms are common in pregnancy, they are rarely critical enough to require surgical intervention because symptoms tend to resolve after delivery.
 Although hemorrhoidectomy seems safe during pregnancy, it should be done only in unusual circumstances and only after assessing the conditions of both the mother and the growing fetus.
 In fact, one should be cautioned against surgical intervention until the pregnancy is completed because of the following reasons: